Key takeaways

 Clearbit

 Clearbit focuses on real-time data enrichment for marketing and RevOps teams.
+After HubSpot's acquisition in November 2023, the product is now Clearbit Breeze Intelligence, with real-time enrichment API and website visitor identification via Clearbit Reveal delivered natively inside HubSpot Smart CRM.
 The platform automatically appends firmographic and demographic data to leads as they enter your system through forms, API calls, or other inbound channels without requiring manual data entry.

 Native integrations with HubSpot, Marketo, and Salesforce mean enrichment happens inline with existing workflows.
 Clearbit's API processes enrichment requests for form fills, email captures, and CRM updates at scale.
 A practical use case: shortening web forms by pre-filling company information based on email domain or IP address, which reduces friction and improves conversion rates on high-intent pages.